-A: Using a Change of Major/Advisor Form, found on the Advising Forms webpage, from the Advising Office (1st floor, Golisano Hall)
+from the Advising Office in the Center for Student Success, Yager Hall.

 A: Changing your major is always an option.
 There a few things to keep in mind when contemplating changing your major.
 First and foremost, are you changing your major for the right reasons?
 Are you not enjoying your classes?
 Has an internship or volunteer experience in another field led you to think that a different major may be more suitable for your chosen career path?
 Is it feasible at this point in your academic career?
 Get input from your current advisor and from faculty in the prospective major(s).

 A: The cornerstone of a liberal arts degree is its potential to prepare you for life after college in any career.
 In this manner, the skills gained in a liberal arts curriculum provide many of the skills that most employers or graduate schools expect graduates to possess.

 Most liberal arts students graduate with the ability to communicate effectively both orally and in writing, possess strong interpersonal skills, are highly adaptable to change, have developed keen critical and analytical thinking skills, and display well-honed problem solving abilities.
 These five skills are five of the top 10 qualities employers seek in job candidates.

 A: Yes.
 Minoring in a field is a great way to diversify your specialization.

-**LATER CAPTURE**